wuc9521/CS-scholars-report/sync/sections/impl.typ

 - `peopleGrant.csv` (13 columns, 6,123,642 rows),
 - `authorPub[05-35].csv` (9 columns, 75,423,143 rows)

-These datasets seemed to be exported from a relational database, as each entity has a unique id (pid, locid, grantid, pubid) and relations are represented by attributes with other entities' ids.
+These datasets seemed to be exported from a relational database, as each entity has a unique `id` (`pid`, `locid`, `grantid`, `pubid`) and relations are represented by attributes with other entities' ids.
 However there were two main issues:

 Some values weren't in the format we wanted and there were a lot of missing values.
 We imported these into Python using `pandas` and formatted the columns correctly and decided not to use the columns with too many empty values.
 We also decided to remove people whose name or major was empty as having these people in our database would not give the user any useful information.
 Initially we also removed people whose h-index was empty.
 However this removed too much valuable information that might be useful to our users, so we decided against it.